- See a full list of publications

 - Explore connections, collaborators, related work and more

-Victoria Wells is Professor of Sustainable Management at the School for Business and Society.
+Victoria Wells has been Professor of Sustainable Management at the School for Business and Society since 2017.
 Prior to joining York, she held academic positions at Sheffield University Management School, Durham University Business School and Cardiff University Business School.
 She completed her PhD at Keele University and spent a number of years in industry and as an advertising account executive.

 She is a Fellow of the UK Higher Education Academy (HEA), a Certified Management & Business Educator and a Chartered Marketer.